Skip to main content

 Passing an organization_id you have no membership in.

-page_num < 1, limit outside 1–1000, or an unrecognized expand value.
+page_num < 1, limit outside 1–1000, an unrecognized expand value, or a repeated expand parameter.
+The error names the offending value.
+Rejected before any device lookup runs.

-See Errors for the full model, including 401 and 429.
+See HTTP Status Codes for the full model, including 401 and 429.

 Notes